 Our annual general meeting is held every November and is a special opportunity for members as well as the public to have input into planning and to discuss issues affecting Lemoine Point.
 Only members have voting rights.
 View our latest Annual Report (PDF) »

 We encourage all interested members of the community to join our organization, as it demonstrates public support for our goals and helps to protect and maintain Lemoine Point Conservation Area for ourselves and for future generations.
 As a member, you support the conservation of Lemoine Point, receive our newsletter every spring and fall, and are entitled to vote at our annual general meeting.

-Membership is $15.00 per year per family, whether as a new or renewing member.
+Membership is $20.00 per person, though one additional person within the same household may become a member for $10.00.
 A charitable receipt is issued for tax purposes by the Cataraqui Region Conservation Authority.
 We are currently accepting memberships online via PayPal or by mailing a cheque.